 1 git config --local --edit

-Then reset the http.proxy
+Then reset the http.proxy attribute:

 Working with remote repositories Set upstream repository